Olsro/ipodclickwheelgamespreservationproject/README.md

 ### 5) Transfering all the games files manually
 Now we are going to add all the game files from the archive ```iPod Games Files.7z```.
 Extract it and enter into it with your file browser.
-Disconnect your iPod from the Virtual Machine and let it reconnect to your host.
+Now, you can disconnect your iPod from the Virtual Machine and let it reconnect to your host because we will need to copy the games files into it.

 - Some games are compatible only with the iPod Videos (5G/5.5G).
 If you have an iPod Video, you can copy the folder ```iPod_Control``` from the folder ```5G and 5.5G only``` to get more games.
 If your iPod is a Nano or a Classic, don't do it !